-Reopening the worksite in phases would allow employers to recall essential workers whose presence in the office is crucial for business operations.
-At the same time, it would give businesses the window to prepare and enact robust health and safety protocols for when most of their workforce would return to the worksite.
+Reopening the worksite in phases allows employers to recall essential workers whose presence in the office is crucial for business operations.
+At the same time, it provides employers time to prepare and enact robust health and safety protocols for when most of their workforce would return to the worksite.

 Here’s how to safely reopen after COVID-19 in phases:

-Businesses might limit the number of people who could return to the office.
-They should extend the telework option to the majority of non-essential staff and others with underlying health conditions.
-Businesses should also accommodate workers with family members at elevated risk of severe disease.
+Limit the number of people who return to the office.
+Extend the telework option to the majority of non-essential staff and others with underlying health conditions.
+Businesses should accommodate workers with family members at elevated risk of severe disease.

-Businesses could allow workers to work remotely where possible, but they could enable business traveling for non-essential staff.
-More people might be allowed in the office too, but with strict social distancing measures.
+Continue to allow workers to work remotely where possible, but enable business traveling for non-essential staff.
+More people might be allowed in the office, but with strict social distancing measures.
 Accommodate vulnerable workers as they were in Phase 1.

-Businesses could allow all the staff to return to work sites, depending on the prevalent outbreak conditions and the percentage of the workforce vaccinated.
+Allow all staff to return to work sites, depending on the prevalent outbreak conditions and the percentage of the workforce vaccinated.
 Vulnerable workers, who might have received both vaccine shots by then, could also be recalled to the office.

 4) Maintain Healthy Business Operations

 Businesses mustn’t let their guard down after safely reopening after COVID-19.
-Doing so could reverse the gains they might have made from implementing the abovementioned tips, taking the situation back to square one.
+Doing so could reverse the gains from implementing the above-mentioned tips, taking the situation back to square one.

 Here’s how businesses can maintain healthy operations after the COVID-19 office opening: